Skip to main content

 What Tow Mode changes:

-• Speed limit may be imposed (typically 90 mph / 145 km/h max)
+• Speed limit capped at 90 mph / 145 km/h

-• Parking sensors adjust for the trailer behind you
+• Parking sensors adjusted for the trailer

 What still works in Tow Mode: